 Disadvantage – Blogging is challenging and needs hard-work

 Being a blogger and solopreneur, I feel very overwhelmed when I think about the tasks I need to perform.
-Blogging requires hard work every day to get traffic from search engines and social medias.
+Blogging requires hard work every day to get traffic from search engines and social media.
 In the beginning, blogging gives you less money and more work.
-Initial days of your blogging are difficult and challenging.
+The initial days of your blogging are difficult and challenging.

 Disadvantage – Blogging requires self-motivation (Discipline, habits, time management, productivity)

-Blogging needs hard-work, dedication, and patience.
-Initially you don’t get traffic and money, you need to self-motivate to get going even you are not seeing any result.
-It needs inner motivation to stay focus in the journey.
+Blogging needs hard work, dedication, and patience.
+Initially, you don’t get traffic and money, you need to self-motivate to get going even if you are not seeing any result.
+It needs inner motivation to stay focused on the journey.

-Your low traffic and earning demoralizes but you need to firm on your blogging goals.
+Your low traffic and earning demoralize but you need to firm on your blogging goals.

-What is freelancing and what does freelancer and freelance mean?
+What is freelancing and what do freelancer and freelance mean?

-Freelance business is a business where a team of people or a person work remotely for multiple clients.
-A team or a person can offer writing, designing, bookkeeping, data entry, any other services on hourly or fixed rate basis.
+A freelance business is a business where a team of people or a person works remotely for multiple clients.
+A team or a person can offer writing, designing, bookkeeping, data entry, and any other services on an hourly or fixed rate basis.

-What is a freelance blogger (writer) and freelance blogging (writing)?
+What are freelance blogger (writer) and freelance blogging (writing)?

 Whenever I blog it’s whether for my blog or for my client’s blog.
 If I blog for my blog I would be a blogger and whenever I write for my clients, I would be a freelance blogger.

 I work as a content writer for a business anonymously.
-Writing blog posts anonymously for a businesses is called Ghostwriting because people don’t know the real writer of blog post.
+Writing blog posts anonymously for a business is called Ghostwriting because people don’t know the real writer of a blog post.